charliecalvert/CloudNotes/Prog282/Week10-Final.md

 for that your application must have:

 - You must provide a means for me to easiliy initialize a local copy of your database.
-(15 Points)
+In particular, there should be a directory in your project called InsertData.
+I should be able to navigate to that directory and run a batch file called InsertData.bat.
+After it runs, the CouchDb database should include all the data your program needs to run.(15 Points)
 - You must pull some data and/or attachments from CouchDb into your main project.
 (15 Points)
-- You must include at least one example of templating (15 Points)
+- You must include at least two examples of templating: one using handlebars, and one using Jade/Stylus.
+(15 Points)
 - You must include at least five unit tests (15 Points)
-- You must have the Grid appear at some point in your project (15 Points)
+- You must have the Canvas based Game-Grid appear at some point in your project.
+This means that you must have Jade/Stylus and your Game integrated into the same project.
+Just linking from a Jade/Stylus project to another project that contains your game is not enough.
+(15 Points)
+- You should consider focusing on error handling.
+It is one thing to have an error in your code, another to have your teacher have to spend a lot of time tracking it down.
+Give nice clean error reports, and I will find it easy to forgive mistakes.

 If you are focusing most of your energy on writing HTML rather than JavaScript, then your web site must have a theme, and it should develop that theme to some